JoeE09/JoeE09.github.io/projects/senior-project.md

 # Hero

-### The Setup
-- The hypothetical client was expanding their manufacturing facility with a new industrial warehouse
-- Our project involved 3 teams: materials handling, mechanical, and structural

-### My Contribution
+### My Role
-- I was responsible for the structural design of the crane system, including load calculations and material selection.
-- Designed the layout and support structure for the crane in accordance with structural standards (e.g. AISC Steel Manual, Steel Specification, ASCE/SEI Codes).
+- Participated with a team of 15 students to design an industrial warehouse (structural, mechanical, materials handling) for a hypothetical client.
-- Also was responsible for researching and selecting paint booths for a hypothetical production line.
+- Tasked to design an overhead crane system and select paint booths for the production line.
-- Collaborated with other teams to ensure building structure could support design loads and that paint booths were compatible with material flow.
+- Had to ensure that the crane system and paint booths were integrated with the overall building design and met all relevant safety standards.

+### My Work
+- Met with client and other team members to establish project requirements and constraints.
+- Researched and communicated with vendors to select equipment that met client specifications.
+- Conducted load analysis studies and calculated load combinations for the crane supports using relevant standards.
+- Selected and detailed appropriate steel components/assemblies to meet all loading and safety requirements in accordance with relevant codes and standards.
+- Created detailed drawings specifying equipment layouts and assembly details.

 # Div className="max-w-3xl mx-auto mt-6"
 ### Overview And Technical Constraints
 This project was an academic simulation of a real-world engineering firm-style project.
 My role was split into two main parts, crane structure design and paint booth selection.
-Given the short timespan of the project, I spend the most time on the crane structure design, and less time on the paint booth setup (although I ensured that the paint booths met all relevant standards / constraints).
 Some of the main constraints for the crane design included:

-- **Load Capacity and Rating:** The crane was required to lift a certain load (10 tons), with a particular frequency of movement.
-- **Structural Standards:** There are many structural standards for the crane support structure, governing aspects such as deflection limits, safety factors, and load combinations.
+- **Client Requirements:** Meetings with the client were required to establish design constraints for the crane system (e.g. maximum capacity, speed, service class) and paint booths (e.g. size, airflow, etc.).
+- **Team Member Input:** Collaboration and communication with team members was necessary to ensure building structure could support the crane system and that adequate clearances / safety standards were maintained.
+- **Structural / Safety Compliance:** The support structure design and safety standards were governed by various codes and standards (e.g. AISC, ASCE/SEI, CMAA, IBC, OSHA).
-- **Economics:** Support structure was to exceed the required load and deflection limits while still minimizing material usage and cost.
+- **Economics:** Support structure was to meet all safety and serviceability requirements while minimizing material and assembly costs.

 # Div/